Bayesian Neural Network Priors Revisited: Introduction

 In a Bayesian neural network (BNN), we specify a prior $p(w)$ over the neural network parameters, and compute the posterior distribution over parameters conditioned on training data, $p( w | x,y ) = p(y | w, x) p(w) / p(y | x)$.
 This procedure should give considerable advantages for reasoning about predictive uncertainty, which is especially relevant in the small-data setting.
 Crucially, to perform Bayesian inference, we need to choose a prior that accurately reflects our beliefs about the parameters before seeing any data \citep{bayes1763lii, gelman2013bayesian}.
 However, the most common choice of prior for BNN weights is the simplest one: the isotropic Gaussian.
 Isotropic Gaussians are used across almost all fields of Bayesian deep learning, ranging from variational inference \citep[e.g.,][]{hernandez2015probabilistic, louizos2017multiplicative, dusenberry2020efficient}, sampling-based inference \citep[e.g.,][]{neal1992bayesian, zhang2019cyclical}, and Laplace's method \citep[e.g.,][]{osawa2019practical, immer2021improving}, to even infinite networks \citep[e.g.,][]{lee2017deep, garriga2018deep}.
 It is troubling that no alternatives are usually considered, since better choices likely exist.

 Indeed, despite the progress on more accurate and efficient inference procedures, in some settings, the posterior predictive distribution of BNNs using Gaussian priors still leads to worse predictive performance than a baseline obtained by training the network with standard stochastic gradient descent (SGD) \citep[e.g.,][]{zhang2019cyclical,hee2020,wenzel2020good}.
-Surprisingly, these issues can largely be fixed by artificially reducing posterior uncertainty using ``cold posteriors'' \citep{wenzel2020good}, and this improvement in performance at low temperatures is known as the ``cold posterior effect''.
+Surprisingly, these issues can largely be fixed by artificially reducing posterior uncertainty using ``cold posteriors'' \citep{wenzel2020good}.
 The cold posterior is $p(w | x,y)^{\frac{1}{T}}$ for a temperature $0<T<1$, where the original Bayes posterior would be obtained by setting $T=1$ (see Eq.~\ref{eq:cold_posterior}).
 Using cold posteriors can be interpreted as overcounting the data and, hence, deviating from the Bayesian paradigm.
 This should not happen if the prior and likelihood accurately reflect our beliefs.
 Assuming inference is working correctly, the Bayesian solution, $T=1$, really should be optimal \citep{gelman2013bayesian}.
 Hence, it raises the possibility that either the prior \citep{wenzel2020good} or likelihood \citep{aitchison2020statistical} (or both) are misspecified.